manuelbl/JavaDoesUSB/test-devices/loopback-stm32/README.md

 - Alternate 1: only the control endpoint and the bulk endpoints (0x01 and 0x82) are available

+### Suspend / resume

+The device can be put into suspend mode by the host.
+It will go into a low-power mode.
+This is indicated by the user LED turning off.
+The power LED will stay on.
+The device can be woken up by the host.

+A MacBook with macOS usually puts the device into suspend mode about 1 minuate after is has gone to sleep if it is not connected to a power supply.
+The device will wake up when the MacBook is woken up.

 ## Building the firmware

 This project requires [PlatformIO](https://platformio.org/).
 The easiest way to get up and running is to use Visual Studio Code and then install the [PlatformIO IDE extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide).